 Colonial to American Revolution Day (CAR) and Colonial Days

-CAR (Colonies to the American Revolution) Day was held on Friday, April 25th.
+CAR (Colonies to the American Revolution) Day will be held on Friday, May 8, 2015.

 Click here for the full story of the April 2012 event from the Reporter Herald or view the photos below from our April 2013 event.